 Islands are sets of motions in a single layer which are contained by a closed outer path.
 Figure 2 shows an example of four islands in a layer.
 All parts that feature closed walls can be conveniently decomposed into islands.
-This concept is used in the path generation algorithms of both CuraEngine [5] and Slic3r [13].
+This concept is used in the path generation algorithms of both CuraEngine [6] and Slic3r [17].
 In order to decompose a layer into islands, our algorithm first decomposes the layer into a sequence of continuous printed paths.
-A path is continuous if no extrusionless travel is required to connect any of the motion segments constituting the path.